-Brand and performance marketing are coming closer together, and are becoming more collaborative and codependent with time.
-A company can’t focus or spend too much on brand only because it will reflect on the ability to scale the business.
+Brand and performance marketing are coming closer together, and — in many ways — are becoming more collaborative and codependent with time.
+A company can’t focus or spend too much on brand marketing only, as it will reflect on the ability to scale the business.

-What Is Brand?
+What Is Brand Marketing?

-Performance marketing is, just as the name suggests, strictly focused on performance and short-term results, like leads, conversions, and sales.
+Performance marketing is, just as the name suggests, strictly focused on performance and short-term results — like leads, conversions, and sales.
 It is data-driven and strives to deliver a higher short-term return on investment.

 How Is Performance Marketing Changing?

-If you’ve been working in performance marketing for a decade, you know that the game has changed tremendously.
+If you’ve been working in performance marketing for the last decade or so, you know that the game has changed tremendously.
 Due to constant digital innovation and machine learning algorithms taking over, we are up against a new challenge — shifting our performance marketing mindset.

-Digital has changed our lives completely — how we think, interact and make choices.
+Digital has changed our lives completely — how we think, interact, and make choices.
 Over half of the world’s population is now online and over 5 billion people own mobile devices.
-Consumer behavior is getting more sophisticated, mobile is taking over and with the rise of paid social, performance marketing is becoming more and more visual.
+Consumer behavior is getting more sophisticated, mobile is taking over and, with the rise of paid social, performance marketing is becoming more and more visual.

 It’s No Longer Brand vs. Performance Marketing

 Everything you do to acquire customers is representing and building your brand.
-With paid social marketing stronger than ever, we are now able to target a great number of prospecting customers at a healthy ROAS, using advanced algorithms to reach the right people at the right time.
+With paid social marketing becoming stronger than ever, we're now able to target a great number of prospective customers at a healthy return on ad spend (ROAS), using advanced algorithms to reach the right people at the right time.

-Performance marketers might have skipped the brand part of the equation in the past and made decisions strictly on KPIs, but this is no longer the case.
-Raise your hand if you’ve been hesitant to switch off an ad that “has been working so well”, even if it’s off the brand image and later got in trouble with the branding team because of it.
+Performance marketers might have skipped the brand part of the equation in the past and made decisions strictly on KPIs — but this is no longer the case.
+Raise your hand if you’ve been hesitant to switch off an ad that “has been working so well”, even if it’s off the brand image — and later got in trouble with the branding team because of it.

-As a payoff, along with short-term acquisition, you’ll help build the brand and raise awareness.
-Look at the impressions of brand search-campaigns for example, or organic visits around the same time you pushed a Facebook prospecting campaign.
+As a payoff, along with short-term acquisition, you’ll help build your brand and raise awareness.
+Look at the impressions of brand search campaigns, for example — or organic visits around the same time you pushed a Facebook prospecting campaign.
 If you see an uplift, that shows how your performance marketing efforts boosted brand awareness.

-Paid Social Taking Over
+Paid Social Is Taking Over

 Video, Video, and More Video

-Video is now a compulsory marketing tool to get more exposure and better performance.
+In short, video is now a compulsory marketing tool to get more exposure and better performance.
 Video ads have higher CTR than image ads and can say quite a lot in a short amount of time.

 A brand marketer can add compelling and engaging elements to strictly performance-oriented copy and performance marketers can help with valuable knowledge on audience targeting, audience insights, ad engagement, and more.
 You need brand marketing to fuel the top of the funnel and you need performance marketing to make your audience go all the way through it.

 Performance marketing provides great value for brands.
 Here are just some of the pros:

-Now brands can share the risk and have higher returns on spend by using performance marketing techniques.
+Now, brands can share the risk and have higher returns on spend by using performance marketing techniques.

 Brand marketing has its own channels as well, but measuring the results is often hard or even “vague”.
 By using the advancement of performance tracking and brand tracking data, brands can now analyze better and minimize the risks.

-Programmatic advertising makes it far more efficient to target and engage millions of prospecting customers across different channels and devices.
+Programmatic advertising makes it far more efficient to target and engage millions of prospective customers across different channels and devices.
 Now brands are given the opportunity to diversify and broaden their reach while managing and measuring the engagement better.